JetBlue-Spirit Airlines merger blocked by judge over fears it would hurt competition

 U.S. District Judge William Young, who presided over a non-jury trial last year, said in the ruling Tuesday that the government had proven "that the merger would substantially lessen competition in a relevant market."

-"This is an enormous victory for travelers, workers, and local communities, and another huge win for antitrust enforcers at the DOJ," said William J. McGee, Senior Fellow for Aviation and Travel at the American Economic Liberties Project, a non-profit advocating for corporate accountability legislation.
+"This is an enormous victory for travelers, workers and local communities, and another huge win for antitrust enforcers at the DOJ," said William J. McGee, senior fellow for aviation and travel at the American Economic Liberties Project, a nonprofit advocating for corporate accountability.
 "For the first time in 40+ years, a judge has flat out blocked an airline merger to protect us all from an even more consolidated industry, agreeing with the DOJ's rigorous and well-argued case that the deal would hurt competition and raise prices across the board."

 "Airline executives and their Wall Street backers are now on notice," McGee added.
 "The days of relentless consolidation are over," he added.